bsehgol/dmi/index.md

 - Yellow Card has complex graphs on it that parents have to plot on manually and they do not fully understand the concept of percentiles that the graph plots.

-You may also view the presentation here: [Week 2 assignment](https://docs.google.com/presentation/d/1rmCEI9mxrBIwhK_9jC0UuLdtaj3pPm7GnEphu9-QTo4/edit?usp=sharing) Draft work may be viewed here: [Draft](https://docs.google.com/presentation/d/1PdGTNkk3kwJqzzhY7qmCddiQNnnOptJWOikt1MQV4B0/edit#slide=id.g6ecccd1907_0_165)
+You may also view the presentation here: [Week 2 assignment](https://docs.google.com/presentation/d/1rmCEI9mxrBIwhK_9jC0UuLdtaj3pPm7GnEphu9-QTo4/edit?usp=sharing), additional work may be viewed here: [Draft](https://docs.google.com/presentation/d/1PdGTNkk3kwJqzzhY7qmCddiQNnnOptJWOikt1MQV4B0/edit#slide=id.g6ecccd1907_0_165)